silasfelinus/kind_robots/content/home/settings.md

 ---

-Store Control Panel (You probably don't need to touch these) :store-handler
+(You probably don't need to touch these) :store-handler

-:bot-updater